"""Parallel trainer for Mario Kart DS agents using DeSmuME, multiprocessing,

 from __future__ import annotations

-import random, math, os, sys, copy
+import random, math, os, sys, copy, time

 from multiprocessing.managers import DictProxy